thriveweb/sailinginparadise/content/pages/boats.md

       The 1000XL is also equipped with large esky, a marine bbq, and a modern bathroom.

-      The 1000XL is perfect for groups of up to 20 people (plus 2 crew) but is recommended for group sizes under 15 where possible.
+      The 1000XL is perfect for groups of 14 or less due to size, but can take up to 20 people (plus 2 crew).
     gallery:
       - image: https://ucarecdn.com/71e0b977-2d7b-4d0e-9ec5-627dc75cb1cc/
       - image: https://ucarecdn.com/e1ff071b-d30c-4a90-abae-5dbc77a4369e/